Proto:Sonic the Hedgehog (Genesis)

 - An oddity that makes the goal flash yellow.

 Create Pro Action Replay, Game Genie codes or address of data location in ROM to enable these.
+Get a picture for the card mappings as well.

 There are two unused Debug Mode styles in the game's data: